sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 sensuctl asset info sensu-plugins-disk-checks --format json
 {{< /highlight >}}

-One common filter issue is conflating operating systems with the family they're a part of.
-For example, though Ubuntu is part of the Debian family of Linux distributions, Ubuntu != Debian.
-A practical example would look like:
+A common filter issue is conflating operating systems with the family they're a part of.
+For example, although Ubuntu is part of the Debian family of Linux distributions, Ubuntu is not the same as Debian.
+A practical example might be:

 {{< highlight shell >}}
 ...